typeddjango/djangorestframework-stubs/CONTRIBUTING.md

 ## Releasing `djangorestframework-stubs`

-1. Open a pull request that updates `setup.py` (anyone can open this PR, not just maintainers)
+1. Open a pull request that updates `setup.py` (anyone can open this PR, not just maintainers):

    - Increase `version=` value within `setup(...)`.
 Version number `major.minor.patch` is formed as follows: